 The GRL-Cell is a high capacity device installed within a deep foundation to statically load test the foundation.
 As the GRL-Cell is pressurized, it loads the foundation element in two directions.
-The cell pushes up against the shaft resistance of the portion of the foundation element above the cell location.
+The load cell test pushes the cell up against the shaft resistance of the portion of the foundation element above the cell location.
 At the same time, downward against its shaft resistance below the cell as well as against the toe bearing or “base resistance.”
 Shaft and toe movements as well as embedded strain gage instrumentation are monitored for each applied load.
 An estimated top load movement curve is constructed from the measured shaft resistance load-movement and base resistance load-movement responses.

 Bi-Directional Static Load Test Benefits include: